wavelet-lab/docs/source/hardware/devboard.rst

 * ``lna_``  - (on/off) RX LNA (Low Noise Amplifier), typical gain +19.5dB (see `QPL9547TR7 <https://www.qorvo.com/products/d/da007268>`_ specs for details);
 * ``pa_``   - (on/off) TX Power Amplifier, typical gain +19.5dB (see `QPL9547TR7 <https://www.qorvo.com/products/d/da007268>`_ specs for details);
 * ``dac_``  - adjust the voltage-controlled reference clock oscillator frequency (valid values for correction are 0..65535).
 The default value is 32768 (no correction);

+  The typical adjustment range is around -275Hz(0)..0Hz(32768)..+275Hz(65535), i.e. ~0.008Hz per one point.

+  *Note: Some versions of development boards do not support adjustable reference frequency.
+Contact your dealer for details.*

 * ``lb_``   - (on/off) RX->TX loopback;
 * ``uart_`` - (on/off) UART interface;
 * ``attn_`` - RX attenuator (0..18 corresponds to 0..-18dB).